 By Barbara Campagna

 As someone who has spent her entire career working on existing buildings, I can attest to the fact that many of my projects have been due to lack of maintenance or poor stewardship by owners.
 We all know how challenging it can be to keep up with our own homes so while I can be empathetic to a certain extent, we all need to take responsibility for our actions.
-Sadly some of the worst owners are the largest landowners and those who should know better.

 I am thinking specifically of municipal governments, and I bring this up because in my own world, the Fergus Falls Regional Treatment Center in Minnesota, a historic Kirkbride-plan former asylum is threatened.